Applications Now Open

 This course will introduce students to various methods for analyzing and interpreting transcriptomics data generated from technologies such as oligonucleotides or two-channel microarrays, qRT-PCR, and RNA sequencing.
 Topics will include scaling/normalization, outlier analysis, and missing value imputation.
 Students will learn how to identify differentially expressed genes and correlate their expression with clinical outcomes such as disease activity or survival with relevant statistical tests; methods to control for multiple testing will also be presented.
 An introduction to linear and nonlinear dimensionality reduction methods and both supervised and unsupervised clustering and classification approaches will be provided.
 Open source tools and databases for biological interpretation of results will be introduced.
 Assignments and concepts will make use of publicly available datasets, and students will compute and visualize results using the statistical software R. Prerequisites: 410.602 Molecular Biology, 410.645 Biostatistics, 410.634 Practical Computer Concepts for Bioinformatics

 This laboratory course introduces students to the isolation, cultivation, and differentiation of stem cells.
-Students are introduced to reprogramming and differentiation protocols for various stem cell and cell progenitor types and the basics of tissue engineering.
-Students will scale up cells into mini-bioreactors for large-scale use.
+Students are introduced to reprogramming and differentiation protocols for various stem cell and cell progenitor types, as well as the basics of tissue engineering and scaling up cells into mini-bioreactors for large-scale use.
 The class will include industry-wide practices in cGMP.
-Prerequisites: 410.603 Advanced Cell Biology or equivalent, 410.604 Cellular Signal Transduction or equivalent, 410.652 Cell Culture Techniques or approval of academic advisor.
+Please contact individual section instructors for hands-on laboratory exercises included in their section.
+Prerequisites: 410.604 Cellular Signal Transduction or equivalent, 410.652 Cell Culture Techniques or approval of academic advisor.

 STATE-SPECIFIC INFORMATION FOR ONLINE PROGRAMS